 The Sultan of Swat

 LEFTY IN CUBA--While in Cuba, Gomez acted as pitching coach for the University of Havana baseball team and reported to Manolo Castro del Campos, director general of national sports in the Ministry of Education.
 Manolo was also a leader of the Movimiento Socialista Revolucionario.
-Fidel Castro (no relation to Manolo) was a university law student there at that time, was a minor figure in the movement, and supposedly wanted the leadership.
+Fidel Castro, a university law student at that time, (no relation to Manolo) was a minor figure in the movement and supposedly wanted the leadership.
 Newspaper box scores report that a pitcher indicated only by F. Castro had limited success as a university intramural pitcher.
-According to Gomez' daughter's book, Lefty's wife June recounts that on February 22, 1948, Lefty attended a faculty conference meeting at the request of Manolo.
+According to his daughter's book, Lefty's wife June recounts that on February 22, 1948, Lefty attended a faculty conference meeting at the request of Manolo.
 While leaving the theater, Manolo was assassinated during a drive-by shooting and five others were injured.
 Lefty, who was walking directly behind Manolo escaped unharmed.
-Many, including Earnest Hemingway were convinced that Fidel Castro was behind the assassination.
+Many, including Earnest Hemingway, were convinced that Fidel Castro was behind the assassination.
 He was never arrested.
 Lefty's team Cienfuegos, (which means 100 fires) was in 1st place at Xmas during the 1947/'48 Cuban League but later fell to finish in 3rd place.